cvmocanu/clean-tests-presentation/src/presentation/ideas.md

       * Consequence: Cognitive load increases.
       * Fix: Structure tests clearly (Arrange-Act-Assert pattern).
       * fix: extract {setup, execute} into a higher-level execute
+  * time-consuming maintenance
+    * flaky tests
+      * multithreaded (e.g. Thread.sleep()) -> proper locking (e.g. using CountDownLatch) or, make the test synchronous, by waiting on a Future
+      * relying on system clock
+        * Consequence: Non-deterministic tests (slow CI/CD, daylight saving changes, slow test, etc.)
+        * Fix: Use time abstraction/mockable clock.
+      * accidentally shared fixture - execution order of tests matters
+        * global static state
+          * quick fix: reset the state before the tests
+          * better fix: change prod code to no longer rely on global state
+        * DB state
+          * fix: reset/cleanup **before** the test, to be able to inspect the DB after a test failure
+            * if you use Spring Boot, avoid `@Transactional` tests (no way to see the DB state after a failure)
+    * shared fixture
+      * usually done on purpose: to save time writing test code
+      * couples tests with each other, making it difficult to change one test without braking another one
+    * mocks
+      * testing a particular implementation: cripples your refactoring => Test behavior, not internals
+        * mock only at the system boundaries - e.g. mock an HTTP API, since that is not an implementation detail, it's a contract you have with other teams
+          * if you mock an HTTP client class, to test your services, don't forget to test your HTTP client class also, using e.g. wiremock
+        * in addition, when using e.g. Mockito to create stubs, make sure you configure the stubs to be lenient (don't break the test if the stub wasn't called)
+      * wrong mock for code you don't own - e.g. when mocking a 3rd party API, but your mock is behaving differently from the actual API
+      * missing tests for mocked code (own code) - e.g. you're testing with an H2 in-memory database with Postgres compatibility mode, but Postgres in prod; your tests pass, but a query breaks in production => test as much as possible similar to prod (e.g. Postgres inside docker)
+        * if you mock your repository/DAO classes to test your services, don't forget to also test your repository classes
+        * alternatively, if your DB queries change a lot, consider your repository/DAO classes an implementation detail, and test your services with a real database
 * cherry-on-the-cake: Kotlin DSL
 * single most important take away: treat test code with the same care as production code, including refactoring, creating abstractions, etc. - do anything that is needed to make the tests easy to understand